-Analysis by Evergreen Action shows that EPA is falling behind on eight key climate change and air quality regulations for the power sector, with only two rules on track.
+An updated analysis by Evergreen Action following the White House's January 4th release of the Fall 2022 Unified Regulatory Agenda shows that EPA is falling behind on nine key climate change and air quality regulations for the power sector, with only one rule on track.
 After several delays and missed deadlines, EPA must go further, faster to finalize these rules during President Biden's first term and keep our climate and environmental justice targets within sight.